-A passionate advocate for arts education and community engagement, Ms. An has received teaching artist training at the Manhattan School of Music, serving as the cello teacher at Promise Academy II in Harlem, NY and performing in schools across New York City.
+A passionate advocate for arts education and community engagement, Ms. An received teaching artist training at the Manhattan School of Music, where she served as the cello teacher at Promise Academy II in Harlem, NY and performed in schools across New York City.
 She was actively involved in New World Symphony’s education, community, and audience outreach programs in Miami and served as a mentor and coach in their partnership with the Academia Filarmónica de Medellín in Colombia.
 She has also served as a coach for the Stanford Symphony Orchestra, Greater Dallas Youth Orchestra, and adjudicated for the National Youth Orchestra USA.

 A native of Orange County, California, Ms. An began her musical training at the Colburn School of Performing Arts in Los Angeles, and completed degrees at Stanford University, Eastman School of Music, and Manhattan School of Music.
 Her teachers include Alan Stepansky, Alan Harris, Stephen Harrison, and Richard Naill.
 Ms. An performs on rare French cello by Nicolas Darche, dated 1841.